wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 ### Predicting factors from scripts

+So far we haven't used any data from the scripts.
-The factors may be interesting on their own, but can we associate them with the words in the script.
-It turns out that, just like with genres, some factors are easier to predict than other.
+The factors may be interesting on their own, but we would like to be able to predict them using the words in the script.
+To do that, we use a similar procedure to what we did for predicting genres, using the same bag-of-words model.
+There is a technical difference that means we have to do random forest regression rather than random forest classification.
+This is because what we are trying to predict is a continuous variable (the value of a factor can be any number, including negative numbers and decimals) rather than binary choice (action or not-action).

+It turns out that,
+just like with genres, some factors are easier to predict than other.
 Factor 4 is an interesting case:

 <img src="{{ root_url }}/source/images/factor4.png" />

+We can look at the accuracy of our factor predictions, but what we were are really interested in is predictions of user *ratings*, which are based on our predictions of factors.

 ### How does it do

 So we can predict factors based on movie scripts.
 But what we really want to do is to predict how each user will rate a given movie.
-We can do this by using our predicted factors together with the users' known factors.
+We can do this by combining our predicted movie factors together with the users' known factors.

 To see how well we can infer users' ratings, we use the scripts to make cross-validated predictions